Aluminum Beam Capacity Calculator

 • Premium: Advanced bending analysis, support for various beam configurations, and a user-friendly design for ease of use.

-The SkyCiv Aluminium design software, offers poweful and detailed design checks as per AS1664 and other design standards with an easy interface.
+The SkyCiv Aluminum design software, offers powerful and detailed design checks as per four design standards.
+These standards include AS 1664, ADM-2020, BS EN 1999-1-1 and CSA 157-17.
 So the user can provide simple input and receive quick and clear results back.
-The aluminimum check tool includes:
+Although each standard if different, the aluminum tool includes checks for:

-• Bending checks (both directions): Calculating the beam's bending strength in both directions and comparing the result to the design load.
-Referring to cl Cl 3.4.15 and Cl 3.4.17 of AS1664.
+• Bending checks (in both directions): Calculating the beam's bending strength in both directions and comparing the result to the design load.

-• Tension Checks: Cl 3.4.2 and Cl 3.4.3 in AS1664, which calculates the strength in tension and the utility of the design based on user inputted design loads
+• Tension Checks: Calculating the strength in tension and the utility of the design based on user inputted design loads.

-These checks are essential for ensuring the safety and integrity of the structure, as they help to identify any potential weak points or failure modes that could compromise the beam's load capacity.
+These checks are essential for ensuring the safety and integrity of the structure, as they help to identify any potential weak points or failure modes that could compromise the column or beam's load capacity.

 The above aluminum calculator is a simplified and limited version of SkyCiv's full aluminum design software.
 While the calculator provides a comprehensive analysis of the beam's load capacity and performs checks on the aluminum section for shear (bi-axial), bending (bi-axial), compression, and tension, the full software offers a more comprehensive set of features and capabilities for aluminum design.
 Including:

-SkyCiv's full Aluminimum Design Software, will include an integration with SkyCiv's Structural 3D Analysis software:
+SkyCiv's Aluminium Design Software, includes a full integration with SkyCiv's Structural 3D Analysis software:

 aluminium-design-software

-The above software also includes detailed and comprehensive design reports which make it easy for the engineer to trace the calculations of the software.
-No more blackboxes - full transparency of your calculations.
+The above software also includes detailed and comprehensive design reports which make it easy for the engineer to trace the calculations of the software allowing you full transparency of your calculations.
 These are very handy if you're looking for an aluminium design example, or want to double check your designs, as the full calculations are displayed.
 These design reports are included in the premium version, which show clear and comprehensive aluminium design reports:

 aluminimum design checks showing aluminimum shear design example

-The capacity of an aluminimum beam is determined by several factors, including:
+Aluminum beam capacity is determined by several factors, including:

-• Material: The strength and type of aluminimum alloy used to construct the beam play a major role in determining its capacity.
+• Material: The strength and type of aluminum alloy used to construct the beam play a major role in determining its capacity.

 • Span Length: The span length of a beam, or the distance between its supports, can also affect its capacity.
 As the span length increases, the beam will have to support more weight and become weaker, particularly to buckling and compressive forces.